fyrox-book/fyrox-book.github.io/src/fyrox/scene/light_node.md

 Not every light should cast shadows, for example a small light that a player can see only in a distance can have shadows disabled.
 You should set the appropriate values depending on your scene, just remember: the fewer the shadows the better the performance.
-The most expensive shadows are from point lights, the less, from spot lights.
+The most expensive shadows are from point lights, the less, from spotlights and directional lights.

+## Performance

+Lights are not cheap, every light source has some performance impact.
+As a general rule, try to keep the amount of light sources at reasonable levels and especially try to avoid creating tons of light sources in a small area.
+Keep in mind that the less area the light needs to "cover", the higher the performance.
+This means that you can have tons of small light sources for free.